AI-generated

 Doctrines

-• Positive Identification Over Denial and Alibi — Positive identification by a credible prosecution witness of the accused as one of the perpetrators is entitled to greater weight than the defenses of denial and alibi, particularly when the identification is immediate, the witness had a clear view, and there is no showing of ill motive to falsely testify.
+• Positive Identification vs. Alibi/Denial — Positive identification by a prosecution witness of the accused as one of the perpetrators is entitled to greater weight than alibi and denial, particularly when the witness has no ill motive to falsely testify.
+The SC applied this to uphold the identification by Dagangon.

 Key Excerpts